Team Problem Solving and Decision Making

 Who can take this course: This course is open to all engineers, professionals and students.

-This course has been cancelled and will be rescheduled.
 Please check back for the new date.

 ABOUT THE COURSE